BlendMarketing/horseman.js/README.md

 import { createStore, combineReducers } from 'redux' import { Provider } from 'react-redux'
-import { Router, Route, browserHistory } from 'react-router' import { Reducers as horsemanReducers } from 'horseman.js'
+import { Router, Route, browserHistory } from 'react-router' import { Reducers as horsemanReducers } from 'horseman-core'

 import reducers from '<project-path>/reducers'